Krol22/ngContextMenu/README.md

 ```

-And then you can use it in your html file like this:
+And then you can use it in your html file:

 ```html